 Rillettes De Sardines or Sardine Spread are the indicated French and English titles heading the page long story just before the recipe in the David Lebovitz, My Paris Kitchen, Recipes and Stories Cookbook.

-I admit to being a David Lebovitz fan along many avenues including as an engaging, humorous, and inspirational writer, and so although having ‘read the book’ My Paris Kitchen after having received it as a gift following its publishing, I hadn’t made note of today’s lovely appetizer (where in the accompanying story he begins consuming more small fish due to their burst of vitamin D following a detailed physicians visit, having learned his deficiency thereof) and quite possibly wouldn’t have, had it not been the designated preparation among the ‘Cook the Book Fridays’ group last week titled by them as Sardine Rillettes.
+I admit to being a David Lebovitz fan along many avenues including as an engaging, humorous, and inspirational writer, and so although having ‘read the book’ My Paris Kitchen after having received it as a gift following its publishing, I hadn’t made note of today’s lovely appetizer.

 I hadn’t remembered there were scallions in this dish, but it seemed a good match so I bought a bunch, turns out 2 whole minced scallions were indeed called for, it was sort of like hitting a home run.

 I used the juice of half a lime which made up the called for one tablespoon, it happened to be a juicy lime.
-The recipe provides for using either lime or lemon and one likely couldn’t go wrong either way.
+The recipe provides for using either lime or lemon and one can’t go wrong either way.

 One tablespoon capers were rinsed, dried, and then chopped.

 And though I remembered through reader’s entries that the David Lebovitz recipe for “Rillettes De Sardines” did not call for fresh herbs but rather the Dorie Greenspan recipe did, given that I love fresh herbs, and am trying to take advantage of the final days of green filled planted pots on the deck off my kitchen, I went with some thyme and parsley as well.